Call now

 Cleanup and Decontamination

-• Select cleaning agents proven effective for the specific substance involved.
+1. Select cleaning agents proven effective for the specific substance involved.
 This may include universal solvents, neutralizers, or biocidal solutions.
+Certified professionals should oversee the cleanup and decontamination process to ensure proper handling of hazardous materials.

 Special Considerations for Biohazards

-• Employ double-bagging and labeled containers for bodily fluids and biological waste as part of the biohazard removal process.
+• Employ double-bagging and labeled containers for bodily fluids and biological waste as part of the biohazard removal process, and coordinate with local biohazard cleaning services near you to ensure compliant transport and disposal.

 • Disinfect all equipment and vehicles used in the process after contact with potentially infectious materials.